ing-bank/scruid/docs/dql.md

 #### First / Last aggregator

-`longFirst`, `floatFirst` and `doubleFirst` computes the metric value with the minimum timestamp or 0 if no row exist.
+`longFirst`, `floatFirst` and `doubleFirst` computes the metric value with the minimum timestamp or 0 if no row exists.
-`longLast`, `floatLast` and `doubleLast` computes the metric value with the maximum timestamp or 0 if no row exist
+`longLast`, `floatLast` and `doubleLast` computes the metric value with the maximum timestamp or 0 if no row exists.

 ```scala
 // can be defined over some dimension